 CCHAP Provides Case Management Services to:

-People in Lake and Mendocino Counties who have been diagnosed with HIV or AIDS.
+People in Lake, Mendocino, and Sonoma Counties who have been diagnosed with HIV or AIDS.

 There are no fees for our services.

 You may be asking yourself what case management is, and whether or not it can help you right now.
 Case management is enlisting the services and expertise of a registered nurse and professional social worker to assist you with problems and adjustments, as you learn to live with HIV or AIDS.
 For example, you might need help getting Social Security benefits, getting information about medications, or simply need someone to serve as a sounding board.
 Our case managers can help you with domestic, financial, and emotional issues, and make sure you are getting health care information, as well as, any other services that foster an independent, healthy lifestyle.
 For your protection, we maintain strict confidentiality standards.

 From the time you found out that you were living with HIV or AIDS, your world probably turned upside down.
 We understand these feelings and thoughts.
 We will be able to help you sort through the complex series of questions that you may be asking yourself.
 Perhaps most importantly, we are here to guide you as you make steps toward health and wellness, so that the possibility of you becoming ill may be greatly reduced.

 AIDS or Symptomatic HIV: